antzGames/Easy-Web-Loader/README.md

 ## Video

-If you hate reading and would rather watch a video on how to install and configure this plugin, click here.
+If you hate reading and would rather watch a video on how to install and configure this plugin, watch on [YouTube](https://youtu.be/3ZJT7RDXMqU).

 ## Installation